 “Will not God vindicate His elect, those who cry out to Him day and night?”Luke 18:7

-We live in an upside-down world.
-A world in which people who violate the law of the land seem to thrive while those of great wealth can do no wrong—a world in which the majority often find themselves victims of crime and unjustly treated by the system.
+We live in an upside-down world, and for many living in the United States, that reality became up close and personal as violence ensued in the nation’s capital.
+It is a world in which people who violate the law of the land seem to thrive while those of great wealth can do no wrong—a world in which the majority often find themselves victims of crime and unjustly treated by the system.
 For the Christian, yearning for the return of Jesus Christ while living in such a hostile fallen world can lead one’s heart into a sea of despair, but the Bible says our day of vindication will come.

 In the book of Luke, Jesus shares a parable to illustrate the importance of why believers ought to pray and hold fast to their faith.
 Jesus said:

 “In a certain city, there was a judge who did not fear God and did not respect man.
 There was a widow in that city, and she kept coming to him, saying, ‘Give me legal protection from my opponent.’
 For a while he was unwilling; but afterward, he said to himself, ‘Even though I do not fear God nor respect man, yet because this widow bothers me, I will give her legal protection, otherwise by continually coming she will wear me out.“Luke 18:2-5

 Now a judge is someone we would expect to have the highest caliber of moral character and standards, but the judge in Jesus’ story stands in stark contrast to that expectation.
 He could care less about God or anyone else.
 To put in modern terms, the judge’s view on life is this: “It’s all about me,” which is a frame of mind for many people today and seemingly more so for some people who are in authority.
 It brings the ole adage, “Absolute power corrupts absolutely” to mind.